astral-sh/ruff/BREAKING_CHANGES.md

 ## 0.1.0

-### Remove rules that overlap with formatters from the default set
+### Remove formatter-conflicting rules from the default rule set

 Previously, Ruff enabled all implemented rules in Pycodestyle (`E`) by default.
 Ruff now only includes the Pycodestyle prefixes `E4`, `E7`, and `E9` to exclude rules that conflict with automatic formatters.
 Consequently,